khalidkhalil4254/Graduation-Project/README.md

 #### Environment Script
 A file named `config.js` in `common` Folder has been prepared as an optional tool to help you configure these variables on your local development environment.

-We do _not_ want your credentials to be stored in git.
-After pulling this `starter` project, run the following command to tell git to stop tracking the script in git but keep it stored locally.
-This way, you can use the script for your convenience and reduce risk of exposing your credentials.
-`git rm --cached config.js`

 Afterwards, we can prevent the file from being included in your solution by adding the file to our `.gitignore` file.